904 South Main Street

 Discovering Whats Missing

-To find out what was originally on the walls we took halogen spot lights and held them right up against the walls and shined across the surfaces.
+To find out what was originally on the walls halogen spot lights were held them right up against the walls and shined across the surfaces.
 It is hard to believe but there is no mistaking the small difference a couple of layers of paint make.
 Shining the light across the wall faces will show all the locations and sizes of old moldings.

 Throughout the house there were picture moldings, some chair rails and some crown moldings.
-We found samples of the moldings in the attic (Thanks to the previous owners.
+Samples of the moldings were found in the attic (Thanks to the previous owners.
 Even though they removed it, they at least kept some of it.).

 library butternut walnut